 It will enable the delegate to make a critical and supportive assessment of a new venture opportunity and advise next steps to be considered.

 Is this course right for me?

-- Delegates might have significant experience in TT/KT, but little practical experience of new venture formation and may be looking to kick start this activity in their institution
+- Delegates might have significant experience in TT/KT or KE, but little practical experience of new venture formation and may be looking to take the first steps in assessing and supporting new venture opportunities

 - The course is an ideal primer for NVC2 which deals with these issues in greater detail and gives additional insight in how to form a high-growth company with VC finance.

 - Forming new companies can be a key enabler of developing new technologies and priming them for the market place, and a key tool for the knowledge transfer professional

 - It can facilitate economic benefits including a financial return to inventors and their institutions whilst creating new jobs and services of benefit to the local economy and beyond